EthanReid/moondream-station/tests/README.md

 - ✅ Success: Component updated correctly
 - ❌ Failure: Update failed with error details
 - ⏭️ Skipped: No version change detected

+## Notes
+- When running the tests, make sure that at least one of the models support the latest inference client in the manifest.
+- When adding an inference client to the test manifest, please make sure that the original inference client(s) in the base manifest are also supported.